Sarv/dynamic-dashboard/documentation/Dashboard_Module_Types.md

 ## Concept of Frequency

-The **Frequency** in the context of `dashboard_Module_Types` refers to how many fields or values can be plotted on a specific axis in a given visualization type.
+The **Frequency** in the context of `DASHBOARD_MODULE_TYPES` refers to how many fields or values can be plotted on a specific axis in a given visualization type.
 Frequency can be classified as either **Single** or **Multiple** depending on whether the axis allows one or more fields or values.

 -   **Single Frequency**: Indicates that the axis can only handle a single field or value.
 For example, in a simple bar chart, the **Main Axis** (categories) might only accommodate one field (e.g., product names).